cloudstitch/sketch-data-populator/README.md

 ## Testing & Credits

-Please report bugs, observations, ideas & feature requests as [issues](https://github.com/preciousforever/sketch-data-populator/issues) or [get in touch](mailto:feedback@datapopulator.com).
+Please report bugs, observations, ideas & feature requests as [issues](https://github.com/cloudstitch/cloudstitch-sketch-plugin/issues) or [get in touch](mailto:hello@cloudstitch.com).

-We conceived _Sketch Data Populator_ to improve our design process for working with data at [precious design studio](http://precious-forever.com/) and developed the plugin in collaboration with [Lukas Ondrej](https://github.com/lukasondrej).
+This plugin is an extension of the <a href="https://github.com/preciousforever/sketch-data-populator">Sketch Data Populator</a> plugin.
+We've submitted our additions back as a pull request but decided to also release our own branded fork as space to experiment with tools for the design community. _Sketch Data Populator_ was created by [precious design studio](http://precious-forever.com/) in collaboration with [Lukas Ondrej](https://github.com/lukasondrej).

-Please get in touch if you have questions or comments via [@preciousforever](https://twitter.com/preciousforever) or [our website](http://precious-forever.com/contact).
+Please get in touch if you have questions or comments via [@cloudstitch](https://twitter.com/cloudstitch) or [our website](http://cloudstitch.com/contact).

 ## How to use

-The _Sketch Data Populator_ plugin creates a grid from a selected Layer, Layer Group or Artboard and replaces text and image {placeholders} with data from a JSON source:
+The _Cloudstitch Sketch Plugin_ plugin creates a grid from a selected Layer, Layer Group or Artboard and replaces text and image {placeholders} with data from a JSON source:

 ![Sketch Data Populator](images/sketch-data-populator.gif)